 You probably find your attention span is slipping and you're not alone.
-Some studies say the average adult attention span is now less than a minute… That's scary stuff, but what an opportunity, when you've got ways to get lost in your work and get stuff done.
+Some studies say the average adult attention span is now less than a minute.
+That's scary stuff, but what an opportunity, when you've got ways to get lost in your work and get things done.

 1. Focus is a muscle – so be your brain's personal trainer

 Thinking focus as a muscle works on many levels.
 Muscles get tired when you exercise them.
 They to need to warm up for optimal performance.
 You must be careful with your form, so's not to get hamstrung.
 You should warm down, so you're not stiff and creaky for the next day.
 And you need good quality rest between sessions.

 And, just like muscles, attention has much more to give than it lets on.
 You might be 'hitting the wall' in that open-plan office, but you can bust through it – with the right encouragement.